OverviewTorre Central del Paine m. 2460

 First summiters: Sir Chris Bonington and Don Whillans 1963, January, 16th

-- The likely first attempt to climb Torre Central del Paine dates back in 1940, when Rudolf and Werner (Germany) tryed to climb from the saddle between Torre Central and Torre Sur, without leaving any climbing report.
+- The likely first attempt to climb Torre Central del Paine dates back in 1940, when the Germans Rudolf and Werner made an attempt to climb up from the saddle between Torre Central and Torre Sur, without leaving any climbing report.

-- Torre Central absolute first ascent was realized many years later by Chris Bonington and Don Whillans (UK) along the North Ridge VI, A2 600 mt.
+- Torre Central absolute first ascent was realized many years later by the British Chris Bonington and Don Whillans along the North Ridge VI, A2 600 mt.
 16.01.1963.

--Armando Aste, Vasco Taldo, Nando Nusdeo, Josve Aiazzi and Carlo Casati (Italy) realized the second ascent the day after (17.1.1963), climbing the same route.
+- The Italians Armando Aste, Vasco Taldo, Nando Nusdeo, Josve Aiazzi and Carlo Casati realized the second ascent the day after the British team (17.1.1963), climbing the same route.

 Faces and Routes overview